 Please be advised that we must receive your official ACT or SAT scores by the deadline date of November 1 in order to complete your application file.
 We encourage students to send test scores to U-M immediately after taking the exam; students who submit their requests for test results after they have taken an ACT or SAT will need to ensure that scores be sent to us by the deadline.
 Check with ACT or SAT regarding individual policies.

-All U-M admissions decisions are sent via email from Michigan Admissions under the subject line “Your University of Michigan Admissions Decision.”
-Check your email on a regular basis.
-If you add this email address to your safe list, your decision will not end up in your junk or spam folder.
+All admissions decisions will be posted on Enrollment Connect.
+When your decision is ready to view, you will be sent a notification via email from Michigan.Admissions@umich.edu with the subject line "Your University of Michigan Application Status Has Been Updated."
+The decision notification email will NOT be sent if you have already viewed your decision.
+Please add this email address to your safe list so that your notification does not go to your junk or spam folder.
 However, given variations in online security, we recommend that you check both your inbox and junk mail folders just to be sure.
-Your admission decision will be released to the email address you provided on your application.
-Keep in mind that only some decisions will be posted on our web app status page.
-You will receive paper correspondence by mail only after you have been admitted.
+Notifications will be released to the email address you provided on your application.
+If you need to update your contact information, you can do so using the “Verify Application Answers" button on the Application menu of Enrollment Connect.

 Applicants who have been admitted will also receive paper correspondence.
 We will send your admissions decision to the address you provided in your application; if you have provided a mailing address, we will send the decision there.
 If you have only included a permanent address, that is where your decision will be sent.

 We appreciate your patience as we prepare to release admissions decisions.
 Please know that we are unable to give decisions over the phone; therefore, it will be your responsibility to monitor Enrollment Connect for your decision.